SovereignCloudStack/website/_i18n/en/_posts/blog/2024-02-05-sdn-scalability.md

 ## SDN stack

 A notable challenge within the OpenStack network nodes is the bottleneck caused by the OVN (Open Virtual Network) control plane software.
-A promising solution is to migrate the OVN control plane to SONiC.
-This move would allow the OVN control plane to operate in a distributed fashion, leveraging multiple existing SONiC devices within the network for enhanced performance.
+A potential solution is to migrate the OVN control plane to SONiC.
+It would allow the OVN control plane to operate in a distributed fashion, leveraging multiple existing SONiC devices within the network for enhanced performance.
 However, a potential drawback is the resource intensity of OVN, which could strain the limited resources on SONiC devices.
 Our approach includes carefully evaluating these considerations to ensure a balanced and efficient SDN stack implementation.